AnderUstarroz/docker_sherpany_web/README.rst

 + Run database migrations:

   ``docker-compose exec web python manage.py migrate``
-+ Collect static assets to improve stiles a bit:
++ Collect static assets to improve styles a bit:

   ``docker-compose exec web python manage.py collectstatic --noinput``

 Run the tests
 -------------
-Fur running the tests (Note.- Containers must be running):
+For running the tests (Note.- Containers must be running):

 ``docker-compose exec web pytest``

 Tear down the project
 ---------------------
-When you are finished run the following command to destroy all docker containers, networks and volumes:
+When you are finished run the following command to clean up your machine, destroying all docker containers, networks and volumes:

   ``docker-compose down -v``